 Welcome to Penn State College of Medicine’s summer undergraduate programs!
 A variety of resources are available for you as you complete your internship.

 Jump to topic

 Resources for Summer Undergraduate Students

 A variety of career development seminars are offered from noon to 1 p.m.
 Tuesdays in room C1845 of the College of Medicine.
-Snacks will be available; please bring your own drink.
+Lunch will be available.

 Also, scientific research seminars are offered noon to 1 p.m.
 Thursdays in room C1845 of the College of Medicine.
 Lunch will be available.